 The office announces a call for proposals early in the spring semester with a submission deadline of March 31.
 Proposals are reviewed by the Office of Institutional Diversity and Inclusion for alignment with office and university goals for diverse and inclusive classroom spaces, innovative student-centered pedagogical practices, and potential impact on students.
 Applicants must submit the following materials:

 - Letter of application that describes the proposed course

 - One-page draft syllabus

-Applications must be submitted electronically as PDF or Word email attachments to Jacki Black, associate director for Hispanic initiatives, at email@example.com.
+Applications must be submitted electronically to Jacki Black, associate director for Hispanic initiatives, at firstname.lastname@example.org.
+Winners are announced by May 1.
 Prior winners from the past two award cycles are ineligible to reapply.

 Prior Grant Recipients

 Dr. Jesse Cheng, Criminology & Law Studies/Social Welfare and Justice: "Empathy, Crime, and Justice" (revision)

 Dr. Ed de St. Aubin, Psychology: "Field Experience in Psychology" (revision)